 Maslow's Hierarchy of Needs is a popular way of thinking about people's needs.
 Published by psychologist Abraham Maslow in his 1943 article, "A Theory of Human Motivation," this theory contends that as humans strive to meet our most basic needs, we also seek to satisfy a higher set of needs.

 Maslow presents this set of needs as a hierarchy, consisting of:

 - Love/belonging needs.

 - Self-actualization (the desire to be "all that you can be").

 The theory argues that the most fundamental level starts with the physiological need for food, water and shelter.
 This is followed by security and social needs.
-Maslow believed that the higher level needs, such as self-esteem and self-fulfillment, could only be met after the lower level needs had been satisfied.
+Maslow believed that the higher-level needs, such as self-esteem and self-fulfillment, can only be met after the lower level needs have been satisfied.